IBM/data-prep-kit/transforms/universal/noop/README.md

 testing and IDE set up.

 ## Summary
-This transforms serves as a template for transform writers as it does not perform any transformations on the input (i.e., a no-operation transform).
+This transform serves as a template for transform writers as it does not perform any transformations on the input (i.e., a no-operation transform).
-As such it simply copies the input parquet files to the output directory.
+As such, it simply copies the input parquet files to the output directory.
 It shows the basics of creating a simple 1:1 table transform.
 It also implements a single configuration value to show how configuration of the transform is implemented.